 - Taxis – agree on the price before you board, otherwise you can be sure to get ripped off!

 - The St Petersburg Metro has one of the most beautiful free art galleries in the world.
-Go in groups.
+To be on the safe side though, it's better to go in groups.

 - Language: Be prepared that you will encounter quite a lot of people that speak no or very limited English.